chrisjbillington/setuptools-conda/README.md

                             `command_options`.
 Conda packages usually share a
                             name with their PyPI equivalents, but use this option to specify the mapping when they differ.
-If the only difference is case, no entry  is needed - names will automatically be converted to lower case.
+If the only difference is lowercasing or conversion of underscores into hyphens, no entry is needed - these changes are made automatically.
   --link-scripts            Comma-separated list of link scripts to include,
                             such as post-link.sh, pre-unlink.bat etc. These
                             will be placed in the recipe directory before